Got a half-open can of sweetened condensed milk and want to store it for a prolonged period? Can you freeze sweetened condensed milk?

 Uses For Thawed Condensed Milk

 You can use frozen and thawed sweetened condensed milk however you like.
-Unlike cream cheese or sour cream, there are no limitations here due to lack of separation.
+Unlike freezing cream cheese, sour cream (read Can Sour Cream Be Frozen? for details), or evaporated milk, there are no limitations here because condensed milk doesn’t separate.

 That means that all the classic uses for sweetened milk are viable options: